kshitij189/FitLife/README.md

 - Spring Security: Ensures secure authentication and authorization using JWT tokens stored in HttpOnly cookies.
 - Spring Data: Simplifies database interactions with MongoDB.
 - MongoDB: A NoSQL database used for storing user accounts, workouts, and food items.
-- Docker: Used to containerize the MongoDB database for easy deployment and scalability.
 - Hibernate: An Object-Relational Mapping (ORM) framework for managing the database entities.